-If there are fewer applications than places then no application is refused at the normal round.
-If we are oversubscribed (where there are more applications than there are places) we will prioritise applications according to our oversubscription criteria.
-When we do this, we send back our list of applications ranked in priority order to Devon.
-The council will co-ordinate applications for us and all schools as part of its Co-ordinated Admissions Scheme and make offers and refuse applications on behalf of all schools.
-The Scheme is an equally ranked preference scheme.
+If there are fewer applications than places, then no application is refused at the normal round.
+If there are more applications than there are places available, applications will be prioritised according to our oversubscription criteria above.
+Devon will make offers and refuse applications on behalf of the admissions authority for this school.
+The Scheme is an equally ranked preference scheme which means we won't know the order parents name their preferred schools.
 Shortly after local authorities make offers to parents, we will contact those parents who have been offered a place here to welcome them to the school and to make arrangements for admission itself.